insectatorious/fashion_mnist_demo/README.md

 These visualisations cover:
 -   [Transformations to input image](#transformations-to-input-image): transforming the input image before it is passed as input to the network
+-   [Class activation map](#class-activation-map): a heatmap overlaid on the input image to see where the network is paying 'Attention'
+-   [Confusion matrix](#confusion-matrix): a matrix showing the model's performance on the different classes compared to the true classes
 -   [Layer activations](#layer-activations): output of each feature map of each layer in the network for a single input
--   [Class activation map](#class-activation-map): a heatmap overlaid on the input image to see where the network is paying 'Attention'
 -   [Live Demo](http://projector.tensorflow.org/?config=https://raw.githubusercontent.com/insectatorious/fashion_mnist_demo/master/tensorboard_assets/config_github.json): exporting embedded vectors for each input in the test set for visualistion and analysis in Tensorboard Projector

 ## Usage